elemental-lf/benji/README.rst

     it should scrub.
 So you can statistically scrub 16% each day and have a full scrub each week (16*7 > 100).

-    ..
-NOTE:: Even invalid backups can be restored!

 **Concurrency: Backup while scrubbing while restoring**
     As Benji is a long-running process, you don't want to wait until something has finished of course.
-While there are a few places in Benji where a global lock will be held most operations can run in parallel.
-So you can scrub, backup and restore at the same time and multiple times each.
+You can scrub, backup and restore at the same time and multiple times each.

     Benji even supports distributed operation where multiple instances run on different hosts or in different containers at the same time.

 **Cache friendly**
-    While reading large pieces of data on Linux, often buffers and caches get filled up with data (which in case of backups is essentially only needed once).
+    While reading large pieces of data on Linux, buffers and caches get filled up with data, which in case of backups is essentially only needed once.
     Benji instructs Linux and Ceph to immediately forget the data once it's processed.

 **Simplicity: As simple as cp, but as clever as a backup solution needs to be**